Winchester City Mill: History

 The mill was recorded, milling corn, in the Domesday Book of 1086.
 However, there are earlier references going back to 932 in the cathedral records.
-In 989 Queen Elfrida had passed the mill to the nuns of Wherwell Abbey.
-Dendochronological measurements date some of the timbers to the 11th Century.
+In 989 Queen Ælfthryth (wife of Edgar), had passed the mill to the nuns of Wherwell Abbey.
+Dendrochronological measurements date some of the timbers to the 11th Century.

-It was originally known as Eastgate Mill until 1554 when it was given to the city by Queen Mary in recompense for the expense caused by her marriage to Philip I of Spain.
-The mill was last rebuilt in 1744 by James Cook, a tanner.
-In 1820 the Corporation sold the mill to John Benham whose family continued to operate the mill and it remained in use until the early 1900s.
-The mill was used as a laundry during World War I. In 1928 it was offered for sale.
-In order to prevent its demolition, a group of benefactors bought the mill and presented it to the National Trust.
+It was originally known as Eastgate Mill because it lay just outside the east gate of the city of Winchester, but was renamed City Mill when it was given to the city by Mary I following her marriage to Philip II of Spain at Winchester Cathedral in 1554 The mill was last rebuilt in 1744 by James Cook, a tanner.
+A sketch made by the artist J. M. W. Turner in 1795 shows that the building and millraces today are relatively unchanged.

+In 1820 the Corporation sold the mill to John Benham whose family owned the mill until the early 1900s.
+During the late 1890s, City Mill struggled financially owing to competition from adjacent mills at Durngate and Wharf Hill, and had ceased operation by 1910.
+The mill was used as a laundry during World War I, then became derelict.
+In 1928 the building was at risk of demolition; but it was saved by a group of benefactors who bought the mill and presented it to the National Trust.
 In 1931 the mill was leased to the Youth Hostels Association for use as a hostel, a usage that continued until 2005.

 In 2004, a 12-year restoration program came to a successful conclusion, and after a hiatus of at least 90 years the mill again milled flour by water power.
-The water wheel can be seen working daily throughout the year and flour milling is demonstrated every weekend of the year, and most Wednesdays during the Summer.
-The mill building also houses a National Trust cafe and shop.
+The water wheel has subsequently been run daily throughout the year with flour milling demonstrations at weekends.
+The mill building also houses a National Trust café and shop.